PrismarineJS/node-minecraft-protocol/doc/README.md

  * port : default to 25565
  * password : can be omitted (if the tokens are also omitted then it tries to connect in offline mode)
  * host : default to localhost
- * forge : if true, will attempt to negotiate a FML/Forge handshake
- * forgeMods : array of objects with `modid` and `version` properties for the Forge mods the client supports
  * clientToken : generated if a password is given
  * accessToken : generated if a password is given
  * keepAlive : send keep alive packets : default to true